-Scope: The Bindery Operator is primarily responsible for effective setup, adjustments, and operation of the folder and/or other bindery machines such as a flatbed cutter and/or stitcher, that may contain multiple functions and station capabilities, such as bindery and finishing units that process printed sheets into final products, including books, catalogs, manuals, directories, magazines, and mailers, as scheduled.
+Scope: The Bindery Operator is primarily responsible for effective setup, adjustments, and operation of the Stitcher, Cutter, Folder, and/or other bindery machines that may contain multiple functions and station capabilities, such as bindery and finishing units that process printed sheets into final products, including books, catalogs, manuals, directories, magazines, and mailers, as scheduled.

 This position exists to perform the essential functions.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 - Read, analyze, and interpret run tickets and understand job specifications.

 - Set up, adjust, and operate flatbed cutter, stitcher, folder, and/or other bindery machines to process printed sheets into the final product.